Why come to a Saturday MNCF SiTT Peer Teaching Group Workshop?

 - Saturday the 3rd of September

-Please register for the afternoon peer group teaching workshops by visiting:
+Please register for both the morning and afternoon peer group teaching workshops by visiting:

-After registering, you will receive a confirmation email within a few minutes containing information about joining these afternoon workshops.
-You only need to register once for the 2022 afternoon sessions.
+After registering, you will see a page that says meeting registration approved with the dates and the link to join the meeting.
+You should also will receive a confirmation email within a few minutes containing information about joining the workshops.
+You only need to register once for all of the 2022 sessions.

-If you are an experienced Mindfulness Trainer, Teacher, Supervisor or SiTT group facilitator and would like to get involved by volunteering to run or support a MNCF SiTT peer teaching group workshop, please email us at firstname.lastname@example.org.
+If you are an experienced Mindfulness Trainer, Teacher, Supervisor or SiTT group facilitator you may like to get involved by volunteering to run or support a MNCF SiTT peer teaching group workshop.
+There may also be opportunities for experienced Mindfulness Teachers to run other practice sessions, silent retreats and online workshops around a relevant or topical theme, to encourage donations that will support the Mindfulness Network's bursary schemes and help widen access.
+If this is you, please email us at firstname.lastname@example.org.

 The Mindfulness Network and its volunteers take every care in their preparation of events to make sure they are appropriate for the audience.
 Please be aware that you are choosing to participate in our freely offered events at your own risk.
 We invite you to carefully consider your own personal circumstances and experience when joining these events.
 The Mindfulness Network Terms and Conditions apply (though payment and cancellation policies are not relevant for freely offered Events) and the Mindfulness Network can not accept any liability for any injury, loss or damage, suffered during or in relation to the event, however this may be caused.